AdobeDocs/workfront.fr-FR/help/quicksilver/planning/views/manage-the-table-view.md

 <div class="preview">

-## Gestion de la vue Liste dans l’environnement de Prévisualisation
+## Gestion de la vue Tableau dans l’environnement de Prévisualisation

 <!--********** MAYBE THIS IS VALID ONLY WHEN WE REPLACE THE NAVIGATION ?????????*********-->